tasmota/docs/docs/Displays.md

 ```

 ## Display Drivers

-All but one (ILI9341) of the pixel oriented display drivers rely on a intermediate display class called renderer.
-This class adds 4 additional fonts, index colors and other features like graphs and touch buttons.

 Waveshare has two kinds of display controllers: with partial update and without partial update.
 The 2.9 inch driver is for partial update and should also support other Waveshare partial update models with modified WIDTH and HEIGHT parameters.
 The 4.2 inch driver is a hack which makes the full update display behave like a partial update and should probably work with other full update displays.